maddieraney/blog/content/posts/Kitchen/index.md

 The whys and hows of my antique kitchen.
 <!--more-->

 Home to me is my Mother's antique cake plates and yellowed Pampered Chef products.
 The opulent, swirly ends of our flatware that don’t quite match anything else.
 The decades-old ceramic casserole pan that gives us no-bake fudge and our favorite glorified chicken.
 The kitchen for me is the nucleus of the home.
-The center of holidays, first day of school breakfasts, totally chocolate dinners on bad days, and the list goes on.
+The center of holidays, first day of school breakfasts, totally chocolate dinners on bad days, the list goes on.

 Maybe I am just grasping at the straws in the nostalgic wind.
 But to me, recreating this warm feeling in my urban apartment was a necessary step to making it feel more like a home and less like a waypoint.
 Thus began the journey to replace all my glassware, flatware, utensils, and many other miscellaneous kitchen items with antique and vintage pieces.